zibolux/Mowgli/docs/Perimeter.md

 ## Usage

 The aproach to the perimeter wire has to be recorded.
 Therefore you have to open OpenMower's **Area recording**.
 Navigate the mower to a point about three meters away from the perimeter wire.
 This point should be inside a Navigation or Mowing Area and it should be located outside the perimeter wire.
 Now start **Record Docking**.
 Navigate into a direction, that will cross the perimeter wire, but stop about 0.5 meters in front of the perimeter and mark this point by clicking **Record docking** again.
 Done!

+## Troubleshooting

+This [little helper](../oscilloscope/README.md) may be used to visualize the perimeter signal.